TwistedTommy/Files2Folders2Files/README.md

 The following tools and extensions are required to be installed in your Visual Sudio IDE:
 - Microsoft Visual Studio Installer Projects
+## Projects
+- Files2Folders2Files - Windows Forms App
+- Files2Folders2FilesRelease - Release Project
+- Files2Folders2FilesSetup- Setup Project
 ## Contributing
 Let's work better together.
-I am looking to collaborate with like-minded people who want to contribute in any capacity.
-Membership is open to everyone and I need your help if you are a:
+We are looking to collaborate with like-minded people who want to contribute in any capacity.
+Collaboration is open to everyone and we need your help if you are a:
 - Collector
 - Database Administrator
 - Datter